mkspillane/tic-tac-toe/README.md

 The files used to do this are:
-'defs' which contains the functions that perform the rollouts for each move in training.
+'defs_ttt.ipynb' which contains the functions that perform the rollouts for each move in training.
 There are 2 rollouts one which erases information from the previous move and another which stores previous rollouts for use in the next turn.

-'alpha_ttt' which implements training using the first rollout method
+It also has a function to test the current model against a random player

-'alpha_ttt_2' which implements training using the second rollout method
+'ttt_final.ipynb' which implements training using the second rollout method.
+It records the results against random play for after each training.
+It augments the data with the full dihedral symmetry group for tic-tac-toe.